lliehu/reactive-l10n-test-vuejs/README.md

 ## Features

 * Reactive retranslation when translation source changes.
 (When a string is changed inside store, it will cause the UI to update.
 Changes to json files will cause hot reload to reload the app.)
+* Language switcher (automatic language switch on user agent language change)
+* Message log where the language of all messages can be changed retrospectively
+* Map (Leaflet integration) with localized UI controls
+* Ability to add markers to the map (log message is generated)

 ## Commands for use inside the Docker container